somratexel/ngx-slider/README.md

 ```
 ## Dependencies

-This project has dependency on font awesome
+This project has dependency on font awesome.
+Add font awesome to your project if it does now added yet.
 To add font awesome do the following:

 run :
 ```
-npm install font-awesome -save
+npm install font-awesome --save
 ```

-Add font awesome to your project if it does now added yet.

 If your app build on angular CLI then you can edit angular-cli.json file as follows: